 Overview of Chronic Cough

-One survey of internists demonstrated that cough is the third most common reason for an office visit.
+One survey of internists indicated that a cough is the third most common reason for visiting the doctor's office.
 Cough can be acute or chronic.
 The most common cause of acute cough is an acute respiratory infection.
 Chronic cough is defined as a cough persisting for more than 3 weeks.

 Physiology of Coughing